mrmans0n/compose-rules/docs/rules.md

 ### Hoist all the things

-Compose is built upon the idea of a [unidirectional data flow](https://developer.android.com/jetpack/compose/state#state-hoisting), which can be summarised as: data/state flows down, and events fire up.
-To implement that, Compose advocates for the pattern of [hoisting state](https://developer.android.com/jetpack/compose/state#state-hoisting) upwards, enabling the majority of your composable functions to be stateless.
-This has many benefits, including far easier testing.
+Compose is built upon the idea of [unidirectional data flow](https://developer.android.com/jetpack/compose/state#state-hoisting): data/state flows down, and events fire up.
+To achieve this, Compose advocates for [hoisting state](https://developer.android.com/jetpack/compose/state#state-hoisting) upwards, making most composable functions stateless.
+This has many benefits, including easier testing.

-In practice, there are a few common things to look out for:
+In practice, watch out for these common issues:

 - Do not pass ViewModels (or objects from DI) down.
-- Do not pass `MutableState<Bar>` instances down.
+- Do not pass `MutableState<T>` instances down.
-- Do not pass inherently mutable types, that can't be observed types, down.
+- Do not pass inherently mutable types that cannot be observed.

-Instead pass down the relevant data to the function, and optional lambdas for callbacks.
+Instead, pass the relevant data to the function and use lambdas for callbacks.

 More information: [State and Jetpack Compose](https://developer.android.com/jetpack/compose/state)